Click here for more information about the book at Amazon.com.

 Working with Cross-references

 Note CK Note: Cross-reference fields can refer to bookmarked text.
 Further, instead of simply providing a link or a page number for referenced text, cross-reference fields can reproduce that text.
-This is Word's primary way of repeating variable text in a document.
+This one of Word's ways of repeating variable text in a document.
+In Word 2007 and later another great way is with Document Property Content Controls and Other Mapped Content Controls.

 Practice: Insert a Cross-reference